opfesoft/sol-docs/dbc/Spell_system.md

 To make sure your script is executed you have to do two things (these are c++ requirements, I wish this was simpler).

--   create [spell\_script\_names](spell_script_names) entry - As you've seen above each SpellScript/AuraScript is put inside of SpellScriptLoader class.
+-   create [spell\_script\_names](../db/world/spell_script_names) entry - As you've seen above each SpellScript/AuraScript is put inside of SpellScriptLoader class.
 Constructor of that class contains single parameter, that parameter is the value of ScriptName column inside spell\_script\_names table.
 The table consists of pairs (spellIdToWhichYouBindTheScript, "spell\_script\_you\_re\_binding").
 You can bind one script to many spells or many scripts to one spell.
 The latter is needed for example when you want to logically separate scripts of a spell when spell is affected by different talents.
 -   properly override AuraScript\* GetAuraScript() const or SpellScript\* GetSpellScript() const to create objects of your script
 -   make sure SpellScriptLoader of your script is created - add a call in AddSC\_XXXXX function.
-For more details on that, see [CustomScript](CustomScript)

 ``` cpp
 class spell_warl_unstable_affliction : public SpellScriptLoader